paul1296/ai_assistant/README.md

 --- In your Twilio Console, go to the WhatsApp Sandbox settings and set the webhook URL to your server’s endpoint https://a013a3e1dfa69bde357b38ad587fc630.serveo.net
 /whatsapp_response

 --- Open Chat in whatsapp with your twilio phone number.
-Conenct your whatsapp account to twilio sandbox using "join <sandbox name>".
+Connect your whatsapp account to twilio sandbox using "join <sandbox name>".
 And send messages